Three Harbors Council: Indian Mound Scout Reservation

+Indian Mound Scout Reservation (IMR) was operated from 1917 through 2022.
+It was named for the 'turtle' Native American mound at the camp in Oconomowoc, Wisconsin, off of Silver Lake.
+During the summer months, IMR catered primarily to the council's Cub Scouts.
+IMR hosted several Cub Scout day camps in cooperation with several nearby councils, including Northeast Illinois Council and Potawatomi Area Council.
+On a year-round basis, Scouts BSA, Cub Scout and Venturing units (and non-Scouting groups) could rent the cabins and other facilities.
+The main attractions of the camp included a mine-themed program area, a castle, a wooden land ship, mini golf course, and a sand beach.

+Beginning November 1, 2022, Three Harbors Council ceased operations at Indian Mound Scout Reservation.
+This decision was driven by the Council's financial obligations in the BSA's bankruptcy settlement.
+The 292.5-acre property was sold in 2023 to the Forest County Potawatomi Community for US$6.5 million.

 LeFeber Northwoods Camps

 Three Harbors Council decided in 2015 to close its LeFeber Northwoods Camps, which had served the Boy Scouts of the Milwaukee County Council and then the Three Harbors Council.

 The property is located near Laona, Wisconsin on Hardwood Lake (45.510535°N 88.763860°W).
 The camp had an extensive history as a logging camp prior to its purchase and donation to the council in 1930.
 It primarily served Boy Scout summer camps and featured an excellent program drawing in campers from Michigan, Illinois, and several councils located in Wisconsin.
 The property is 1120 acre of sub-boreal Wisconsin wilderness around Hardwood Lake with a deeply ingrained history in the region's timber industry.
 The camp was established in 1930 on land formerly owned by several timber companies, nestled in the midst of the Chequamegon-Nicolet National Forest, where Scouts had access to hundreds of miles of hiking, biking, and boating opportunities.

 When it was operated by Milwaukee County Council and Three Harbors Council, it offered a wide variety of program features (including archaeology, bike treks, blacksmithing, climbing and rappelling, fly fishing, golf, horseback riding, rifle & shotgun shooting, tomahawk throwing, whitewater rafting, and windsurfing) and merit badges (from archery to woodcarving, nature study to cooking).
 It used the patrol cooking method.

 On December 11, 2015, the camp was sold to James Flannery, who started logging part of the camp.
 A non-profit organization called The Baden-Powell Northwoods Experience (not affiliated directly with Boy Scouts of America but consisting of many current and former members of BSA) negotiated with the owner and operated the camp under the name "LeFeber Northwoods Camps", to offer four one-week programs for Boy Scouts and Cub Scouts in the summer of 2016.